MischaU8/yumyum/unsorted/perspective-field-of-view_DKonzamz5Dk.md

-yum yum Floyd here with a quick look at adjusting the perspective field of view and plasticity you can toggle between perspective and orthographic View using the number five key on the numeric keypad or by using its icon in the top
+yum yum Floyd here with a quick look at adjusting the perspective field of view in Plasticity you can toggle between perspective and orthographic View using the number five key on the numeric keypad or by using its icon in the top